-- The course is deemed equivalent to a course offered at DU, i.e. it covers 70% of the topics, involves the same components (lecture, lab, tutorial), and has the same number of credits or more - At any circumstances, the number of transferred courses must not exceed 50% of the total number of credit hours required for the academic program the student is applying to.
+- The relevant documents should be provided to DU at the time of admission for the first time.
+Students who bring documents for courses after starting their study at DU will not be considered for equivalency. - 2) The course is deemed equivalent to a course offered at DU, i.e. it covers 70% of the topics, involves the same components (lecture, lab, tutorial), and has the same number of credits or more - 3) At any circumstances, the number of transferred courses must not exceed 50% of the total number of credit hours required for the academic program the student is applying to.